 In light of all these circumstantial but persuasive arguments against the probability of an entombed Jesus, one might well ask why it needed to be part of the tale at all.
 Couldn’t he just as well be raised from a mass grave, or for that matter from the bellies of carrion dogs?
-But in reality, the story of an empty tomb was vitally important to what would emerge as the orthodox version of the Christian religion, in that it provided a form of proof that he was physically rather than just spiritually resurrected.
-In the next chapters, we’ll return to the question of why this distinction became such an obsession of early Christian thinkers.
-Right now, though, we move on to another pivotal moment in the history of Christianity, one almost on par with Jesus’s crucifixion and (alleged) resurrection.
+The story of an empty tomb was so vitally important to what would emerge as the orthodox version of the Christian religion because it provided a form of proof that he was physically rather than just spiritually resurrected.
+In the next chapters, we’ll return to the question of why such a distinction became such an obsession of early Christian thinkers.
+Right now, though, we move on to another pivotal moment in the early history of Christianity, one almost on par with Jesus’s crucifixion and (alleged) resurrection.

 The most prolific author of the New Testament in terms of attribution is the apostle Paul; fully 14 of its 27 books are credited to him, although these take the form of epistles — i.e., letters — written to others rather than consciously created holy texts.
 Scholars today believe that only about half of the epistles attributed to him were definitely the products of his pen, but these probably constitute the oldest texts to be found in the New Testament, predating even the Gospel of Mark.

-The most important of all the arguments advanced by Paul in his epistles is that Jesus had actually been a messiah for all peoples, that Gentiles — i.e., non-Jews — could also accept him and achieve salvation thereby.
-Those who would become Christians, in other words, should not need to first convert to Judaism as a prerequisite, and should not need to obey the strictures of the Halakha, or Jewish Law: they would not need to refrain from eating pork, would not need to circumcise themselves and their male children, etc. All of that was now in the past.
+The most important of all the arguments advanced by Paul in his epistles is that Jesus had actually been a messiah for all peoples: that Gentiles — i.e., non-Jews — could also accept him and achieve salvation thereby.
+Those who would become Christians, in other words, did not need to convert to Judaism as a prerequisite, and did not need to obey the strictures of the Halakha, or Jewish Law: they did not need to refrain from eating pork, did not need to circumcise themselves and their male children, etc. All of that was now in the past.
 “Christ hath redeemed us from the curse of the Law,” wrote Paul.

 His position was not accepted unanimously or immediately.
 For evidence of this, we need only turn to the Gospel of Matthew, which was written some time after Paul’s epistles.
 Its author, who would appear to have been of a markedly more conservative disposition, placed precisely the opposite words in Jesus’s mouth.
-One can easily imagine them being intended as an explicit riposte to Paul’s radical views on conversion.
+One can easily imagine this part of the Gospel of Matthew being intended as an explicit riposte to Paul’s radical views on conversion.

 Think not that I am come to destroy the Law, or the prophets: I am not come to destroy, but to fulfill.
 For verily I say unto you, till heaven and earth pass, one jot or one tittle shall in no way pass from the Law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.